 with Perenethis unifasciata and Perenethis venusta as presented in the following web articles:

-Each of the three has a line running down the centre of the body from the eyes to the rear end of the abdomen but on Perenethis it is broad in front and
+Both spiders have a line running down the centre of the body from the eyes to the rear end of the abdomen but on Perenethis it is broad in front and

 Email Ron Atkinson for more information.